LaurynasGHub/price_it_API/README.md

 ### GET /topSearches/results

 Gets search frequencies from server, sorts the result and returns top 5 searches.
+Returns array.

+### GET /mainItemsCart/results

+Gets main items prices from each of the shops.
+Returns JSON with each shops products prices.

 ## TODO